 Along with professional meetings that update everyone on what the company is doing, it’s also a good idea to have a few minutes each week where your employees can just chat, or ‘check in’ on each other.
-Remember, remote work can get lonely.
+Remember, home working can get lonely.

-Whether you’ve got a workforce that’s operating entirely from home, or you’re dealing with a hybrid team of in-office and remote employees, you need the right plan.
+Whether you’ve got a workforce that’s operating entirely from home, entirely from the office, or you’re dealing with a hybrid team, you need the right plan.

-If your business hasn’t explored remote working before, it’s easy to get lost.
-Many business leaders have questions like “How do you build culture in a remote team?” or “How do you implement remote working?”
+If your business hasn’t explored hybrid working before, it’s easy to get lost.
+Many business leaders have questions like “How do you build culture in a dispersed team?” or “How do you implement effective remote working practices?”

 The truth is that there’s no one-size-fits-all strategy to building the perfect hybrid workforce.